MaterializeInc/materialize/doc/user/sql/create-sink.md

 Field | Use
 ------|-----
 **KAFKA BROKER** _host_ | The Kafka broker's host name.
-**TOPIC** _topic-prefix_ | The prefix used to generate the Kafka topic name to create and write to.
+**TOPIC** _topic&lowbar;prefix_ | The prefix used to generate the Kafka topic name to create and write to.
 **CONFLUENT SCHEMA REGISTRY** _url_ | The URL of the Confluent schema registry to get schema information from.

 ## Detail

 - Materialize currently only supports Avro formatted sinks that write to either a single partition topic or a Avro object container file.
-- On each restart, Materialize creates new, distinct topics and files for each sinks.
-Topic and file names are suffixed with {topic-name}-{sink global-id}-{startup-time}-{nonce}, and file names preserve the given extension.
+- On each restart, Materialize creates new, distinct topics and files for each sink.
+Topic and file prefixes are suffixed with `{sink global-id}-{startup-time}-{nonce}` to get the actual name, and file names preserve the extension in the `path_prefix` argument.
 - Materialize stores information about actual topic names and actual file names in the `mz_kafka_sinks` and `mz_avro_ocf_sinks` log sources.
+See the [examples](#examples) below for more details.
 - Materialize generates Avro schemas for views and sources that are stored in sinks.
-The generated schemas have a Debezium style diff envelope to capture changes in the input view or source.
+The generated schemas have a [Debezium-style diff envelope](../../overview/api-components/#envelopes) to capture changes in the input view or source.

 ### Kafka sinks

 When creating Kafka sinks, Materialize uses the Kafka Admin API to create a new topic, and registers its Avro schema in the Confluent Schema Registry.

+### Avro OCF sinks

+When creating Avro Object Container File (OCF) sinks, Materialize creates a new sink file using the naming scheme defined above and appends the Avro schema data in its header.

 ## Examples

+### Kafka sinks

-### From sources
+#### From sources

 ```sql
 CREATE SOURCE quotes